 Private Keys corresponding to Root Certificates shall not be used to sign Certificates except in the following cases:

 - 1. Self-signed Certificates to represent the Root CA itself; - 2.
 Certificates for Subordinate CAs and Cross Certificates; - 3.
-Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates); and - 4.
 Certificates for OCSP Response verification.

 6.2 Private Key Protection and Cryptographic Module Engineering Controls